cssnr/zipline-extension/README.md

 ## Setup

+> View the [Setup Guide](https://zipline-extension.cssnr.com/guides/get-started#setup) on the website.

 To automatically configure the web extension to work with your Zipline instance do the following:

 - Log in to your Zipline Instance